wszychta/terraform-module.hcloud-server/README.md

 ## Known Issues

+### Internet Access with only private networks defined
+To enable access to the internet from instance without public ip addresses there are several things to do:
+- Prepare NAT instance with public IP address or PFsense/Opnsense which will have rules for NAT-ing
+- Add in Hetzner Cloud Console or via hcloud/terraform tool route `0.0.0.0/0` to previously prepared NAT instance/router
+- Add route `0.0.0.0/0` to one of the interfaces defined in `private_networks_settings` - take a look at the example above
+- Add one or more DNS servers to `nameservers` in `private_networks_settings` (They can be public ones or private) - take a look at the example above

 ### After adding multiple private network interfaces some of them are not avaliable in os
 I saw this behaviour twice on `debian-11` system, but <b>it may happen on all instances types and all systems</b>.
 The best way to prevent this issue is planning all network interfaces before instance creation, but sometimes it is not enough.